Skip to Main Content

 This course is valuable to anyone who plans to coach or pursue future certification in athletic training.
 Topics covered include: emergency procedures, evaluation and management of injuries to the foot, ankle, knee, shoulder, elbow and hand.
 Students learn taping techniques.

-• KIN 200 Aerobic Conditioning
+• KIN 200 Principles of Aerobic Conditioning

 This course is designed to provide foundational knowledge in a variety of modes of aerobic conditioning including running, cycling, using aerobic machines and aerobic classes in preparation for upper level classes in exercise science.
 Students learn basic information about determining...